GoogleCloudPlatform/gke-fleet-management/fleet-argocd-plugin/README.md

 This example uses [GKE workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) federation to authenticate to GCP APIs.
 * Enable workload identity federation on the control clusters and its nodepools. [guide](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable-existing-cluster)

-* Create iam principle which the pod will be running as, and give it nessary permissions.
+* Create iam principle which the pod will be running as, and give it necessary permissions.

     ```shell
     gcloud projects add-iam-policy-binding projects/PROJECT_ID \